 - If you visit the island by feet, take the ferry to Tangalooma and pitch your tent next to the jetty.
 It’s just a short walk to the 21 beautifully located campsites.
 Online booking for the camping permit is essential.
 Therefore internet access is provided at the information board.
 Advanced booking is recommended during weekends and holidays.
 A spontaneous stay is possible but not guaranteed.
 Showers and long drop pits are available.

-- Bulwer and the Comboyuro Campground are known to be very family friendly.
+- Bulwer and the Comboyuro Campground are known to be very family-friendly.
 There is the Castaways Café, Resort, and Store with a good selection of groceries for a long term stay.
 They also offer beautiful cabins.
 It takes roughly two hours to walk from Tangalooma to Bulwer.

 - The Blue Lagoon is a beach campground and also an excellent spot with the refreshing lagoon in walking distance on the eastern side.
 You can park your car next to your tent or trailer.
 Facilities are provided.

-North Point Campground can be reached by 4x4 only.
-The grassy sites, some provide shade are closely located to surf beach.
+- North Point Campground can be reached by 4x4 only.
+The grassy sites, some provide shade are closely located to the surf beach.
 You can't park your vehicle next to the tent in short distance only.

 Queensland National Parks Campsite Booking